 - Supports both automatic and manual matching with detailed message compare tool.

 The matching is driven by user-defined rules.
 The module is preset to cover Treasury, Securities messages and Settlement reconciliation (similar to the discontinued SWIFT Accord).
 The rules are configured by API, and new rules can be added for any MT.

 It does not depend on the counterparty using the same reconciliation system.
 The module can be integrated and run as a standalone solution, pairing all your sent and received trade operations.

 Matching and Chaining

-Rule configurations support both matching and chaining; to reconcile messages exchange with a counterparty, or to reconcile a sequence of sent or received messages that belong to the same trade.
+Rule configurations support both matching and chaining; to pair message confirmations exchange with a counterparty, or to link a sequence of sent or received messages that belong to the same trade.